When to Split an Isopod Colony

 Dividing a colony provides several benefits.
 It helps prevent overcrowding and allows the population to continue growing without competition for resources.

-Splitting colonies can also help maintain healthier substrate conditions and reduce stress within the population.
+Splitting colonies also improves substrate quality and reduces stress within the enclosure.

 Signs a Colony Should Be Split

-There are several signs that indicate a colony may need to be divided.
+There are several clear signs that a colony may need dividing:

-• Large numbers of isopods visible throughout the enclosure
+• Large numbers of isopods visible across the enclosure

 • Rapid population growth

-These signs often appear once colonies reach several hundred individuals.
+These signs typically appear once colonies reach several hundred individuals, especially with species from our fast breeding isopods collection.

 How Colony Size Develops

-Isopods reproduce regularly when conditions are favourable.
-A small group can gradually expand into hundreds or even thousands of individuals.
+Isopods reproduce steadily under stable conditions.
+A small starter group can grow into hundreds or even thousands of individuals over time.

 How to Split a Colony

-Splitting a colony is usually simple.
-A portion of the substrate containing isopods can be transferred into a new enclosure with fresh substrate and food sources.
+Splitting a colony is simple.
+Remove a portion of the substrate containing isopods and transfer it into a new enclosure.

 Maintain the Same Environment